Argon2 Server Relief

 Server relief has another benefit: the server never sees the password itself.
 This is especially interesting for products like Misakey where the user's password is also used to derive end-to-end encryption keys: letting the server see the password unhashed would almost be like letting the server see the keys, so it would not really be end-to-end encryption any more.

-In practice, server relief implies that instead of sending a simple JSON string for the password ("password": "passw0rd123"), the client is expected to send an object with the following structure:
+the client is expected to send an object with the following structure: